Louise-Ann93/worldofmagic-original/README.md

-## The World of Magic ✨
+# The World of Magic ✨

-# Welcome to Litmorths, School of Witchcraft and Wizardry!
+## Welcome to Litmorths, Academy Of Witchcraft ✨

 Have you just found out you're a Witch or Wizard, Maybe you've always known.